Category Archives: Perfume Reviews

 Image

-One can easily imagine Signore Giorgio some afternoon in June, with a young, exquisitely dressed and handsome companion, getting ready for their day ahead, and, before clothing himself and at the behest of the maestro, several spritzes of the immaculate Vétiver Babylone sprayed in all the right places as they descend from the balcony and head out into the streets of Milan – the celebrated, experienced master designer and his bright-eyed willing consort.
+One can easily imagine Signore Giorgio some afternoon in June, with a young, exquisitely dressed and handsome companion, getting ready for their day ahead, and, before clothing himself and at the behest of the maestro – several, light but perfectly judged spritzes of the immaculate Vétiver Babylone sprayed in all the right places as they descend from their balcony and head out into the streets of Milan – the celebrated, experienced master designer, and his bright-eyed willing consort.

 The scent of his giovane on this day is a sharp, refined and masculine tea citrus, crisp and new, with echoes of woods, patchouli, and a purified, vetiver delicately poised somewhere in the distance.
 The contemporary, metallically preserved top notes (bergamot, cardamom, mandarin, pink pepper, coriander), stay pure and crystalline as a Dolomiti stalactite; the stately, more suggestively sexual undertones taking hours to appear, finally later at dusk, when this beautiful man is back at the villa being undressed.